Rockets rout Pelicans, 129-99, in Cousins' New Orleans debut

 Houston led by as many as 35 points when Gordon’s free throws made it 100-65 late in the third quarter.

+“I didn’t obviously know it would be this quick but he played great,” Rockets coach Mike D’Antoni said.
+“He makes our second unit really good and we’re going to be able to do a lot of different things with him on this team.”

-Patrick Beverley had 12 rebounds for Houston.
-Montrezl Harrell added 10 points for the Rockets, who shot 49.5 percent (45 of 91).
+Rockets: Patrick Beverley had 12 rebounds for Houston.
+Montrezl Harrell added 10 points for the Rockets, who shot 49.5 percent (45 of 91). … The Rockets hit at least 10 3s in a game for the 55th time in 59 games this season. … The Rockets, now 41-18, have matched their win total for all of last season.

-After New Orleans acquired Cousins, nicknamed “Boogie,” in a deal involving five players and two draft choices, Pelicans general manager Dell Demps hoped Cousins and Davis would thrive playing off one another while point guard Jrue Holiday initiated offensive sets.
+After New Orleans acquired Cousins, nicknamed “Boogie,” in a deal involving five players and two draft choices, Pelicans general manager Dell Demps hoped his team’s newest big man and Davis – known for his connected eye brows – would thrive playing off one another while point guard Jrue Holiday initiated offensive sets.
 But Holiday had arguably his worst game this season, turning the ball over seven times and finishing with only six points and four assists.

+Holiday said he was “forcing it too much and trying to make everybody happy. … It’s something that’s just going to take time and practice.”

 The crowd was charged up for both Cousins’ debut and Davis’ resumption of a sensational season following his record 52-point performance on Sunday.

-Both players received rousing receptions during introductions and the crowd roared when Cousins hit a jumper for games’ first points.
+Both players received rousing receptions during introductions and the crowd roared when Cousins’ jumper opened scoring.

 UP NEXT